Teskedsgubben/inhousebot/README.md

 # InhouseBot Instructions

-*Welcome to the InhouseBot Dota League*
+*Welcome to the Dota House Inhouse League*

 Join us by typing `/register` in the commands channel!
 Playing games using the bot allows you to keep track of your stats, earn points, bet on games and more!